Chapter 1

 Managing communications

 It’s easier than ever to stay in touch with people, no matter where they are in the world.
 This can be both positive and negative.
 On one hand, technology means businesses can hire employees who may be spread apart geographically and still stay on top of things.
 On the other hand, the potential to be contacted 24/7 may put employees under pressure if managers don’t set clear guidelines and boundaries, and may even cause them to leave a job.
-60% of respondents in a survey by Ipsos supported the introduction of a law giving employees the right to ignore work communications outside of their contracted hours.
+In fact, as many as 81% of remote workers claim to check work emails outside of work hours, so it’s something for all businesses to be aware of.

 Let’s take a look at how everyone who’s part of your company can communicate effectively, without it having a detrimental effect on their wellbeing.